Convergence of nonhomogeneous Hawkes processes and Feller random measures: A convergence theorem for nonhomogeneous Hawkes processes

-The typical definition of a standard Hawkes process involves two inputs: the background intensity and the excitation kernel.
+The definition of a standard Hawkes process involves two components: the background arrival rate and the excitation function.
 It will be convenient for our later analysis to separate the two and first construct a class of processes without any background intensity, but started, instead, from a single point (progenitor) at time $t=0$.
-Their distributions are determined by two parameters: a constant $a\in (0,1)$ and a sequence $\pi=\seqm{\upm{\pi}}$ of probability measures on $(0,\infty)$.
-To relate them to the standard notation, we note that when $\pi^m$ is absolutely continuous, we can define the excitation kernel $\phi^m$ (associated to the rate at which the points in generation $m-1$ produce offspring in generation $m$) by $a \pi^m(dt) = \phi^m(t)\, dt$.
+In our nonhomogeneous setting, its distribution is determined by two parameters: a constant $a\in (0,1)$ and a sequence $\pi=\seqm{\upm{\pi}}$ of \emph{excitation profiles}, i.e., probability measures on $(0,\infty)$.
+Together, they form the sequence $\seqm{ a \upm{\pi}}$ of \emph{excitation measures}.
+To connect this formulation with the standard notation, observe that when $\pi^m$ is absolutely continuous, we can define the excitation function $\phi^m$ (associated with the rate at which the points in generation $m-1$ produce offspring in generation $m$) by $a \pi^m(dt) = \phi^m(t)\, dt$.

 More precisely, the \define{nonhomogeneous single-progenitor Hawkes process $\tH$ with parameters $a$ and $\pi=\seqm{\upm{\pi}}$} is defined by

 where the sequence $\seqmz{\tH^{m}}$ of "generations" is built from a double sequence $\upm{\tP}(k)$, $m\in\N$, $k\in\N_0$ of independent Poisson processes, where $\upm{\tP}(k)$ has intensity $\upm{a \pi}$, for each $k\in\N_0$.
 The zero-th generation $\tH^{0}$ is simply the Dirac mass $\dl_0$ at 0, i.e., a deterministic point process with a single point at $0$, representing the lone progenitor.
 Once the first $m$ generations $\utH{0} , \dots , \utH{m-1}$, $m\in\N$, have been constructed, we set